 - Mugging the Monster: Shrunken Godzilla provides a surprise to two muggers as he is led around New York disguised in a coat and a hat.

-- Nuclear Nasty: A yeti encased in ice is released from its slumber thanks to nuclear radiation, which also grows it into Godzilla-size.
+- Nuclear Mutant: A yeti encased in ice is released from its slumber thanks to nuclear radiation, which also grows it into Godzilla-size.

 - Shrink Ray: S.H.I.E.L.D. contacts Giant Man to provide them with gas that shrinks Godzilla for several issues.
 This results in Godzilla fighting sewer rats, then growing to human-size and beating up hoodlums in New York.
 The 'Big' G even gets a snazzy trenchcoat to rip off!